 If all that wasn't 70s enough, there are car crashes, bird attacks, baldheaded cult members, ferns, aquariums, and kids using curse words (Kaity tells Ford to go fuck himself, but haltingly, like a real kid would in the 70s when foul language still had some mystical power).

-Most 70s of all: the script fuses ancient alien theory, Gnosticism and Buddhism together to underwrite its cosmology rather than resorting to the usual Catholic icons.
+Most 70s of all: the script fuses ancient alien theory, Gnosticism and Buddhism together to underwrite its cosmology (as opposed to just another Catholic exorcism).
 If you've read my 'other' blog, Divinorum Psychonauticus, you know I support that decision.
 Franco Nero in an electric yellow hippie wig makes a helluva great Jesus, and Franco Micalizzi's funk-galactic score effectively conjures memories of 2001 and Close Encounters of the Third Kind as re-imagined by Meco?!
 (How the fuck was that ever a hit?
 But It was).